fryske-akademy/g2p-frysk0/README.md

 `./graph2phon.R -i Frysk.txt -f -o Frysk.xlsx -x`<br>

-where the result is stored as an Excel spreadsheet in Frysk.xlsx

-or read from pipe:
+where the result is stored as an Excel spreadsheet in Frysk.xlsx, or read from pipe:

 `cat Frysk.txt|./graph2phon.R -i - -e -t > Frysk.tsv`<br>